Sanjay-29-Kumar/LAN_Auto_Install/README.md

 # LANauto_install
 Automatically installs software on all LAN-connected devices with no user interaction required.

-Here’s a clean and professional README.md you can use for your GitHub repository:

 ---

 # LAN-Based Automatic Software Installation System